AdobeDocs/learn-from-your-peers-events.en/help/events/analytics/nov2022/tips-and-tricks.md

 ---
-title: [!DNL Adobe Analytics] Champion Tips and Tricks
+title: "[!DNL Adobe Analytics] Champion Tips and Tricks"
 description: Join five [!DNL Adobe Analytics] Champions from across the globe as they share the tips and tricks that helped them master [!DNL Adobe Analytics].
 role: User
 doc-type: Event